 The Pick White Balance eyedropper is a cursor tool that relates to the White Balance tool.
 You can enable it from the tool, from the Toolbar or by pressing the W-key on your keyboard.

 When you click in the image with the Pick White Balance eyedropper it will bring the values of the color channels Red, Green, and Blue together.
 So it is best to look for a grey or white area in your image.
 Avoid areas that are too bright or too dark to prevent that a channel is out of range (clipped).

 Setting the white balance with the Pick White Balance eyedropper is a very common technique.
-It is fast and works best with a neutral area in your image and neutral colored light (daylight or flash).
+It is fast and works best with a neutral area in your image and neutral-colored light (daylight or flash).
 A grey card or color card with a grey patch in the image is obviously your best bet.

 Look at the lead image in this post, taken in the underground.
-The grey tiles on the floor is a good option for picking the white balance.
+The grey tiles on the floor are a good option for picking the white balance.
 Next, you can fine-tune with the Kelvin and Tint sliders, which I will discuss in a minute.

 Mode Drop-Down List

 A second method to quickly adjust the white balance in your image is the from Mode drop-down list.
 This list of predefined white balance settings and it mimics the list of white balance modes in your camera.